vuejs/docs/src/guide/scaling-up/tooling.md

 - Build files that do not include `.runtime` are **full builds**: they include the compiler and support compiling templates directly in the browser.
 However, they will increase the payload by ~14kb.

 Our default tooling setups use the runtime-only build since all templates in SFCs are pre-compiled.
-If for some reason you need in-browser template compilation even with a build step, you can do so by configuring the build tool to alias `vue` to `vue/dist/vue.esm-bundler.js` instead.
+If, for some reason, you need in-browser template compilation even with a build step, you can do so by configuring the build tool to alias `vue` to `vue/dist/vue.esm-bundler.js` instead.

 If you are looking for a lighter-weight alternative for no-build-step usage, check out [petite-vue](https://github.com/vuejs/petite-vue).